awsdocs/amazon-workspaces-administration-guide/doc_source/getting-started.md

 + You must have an AWS account to create or administer a WorkSpace\.
 Users do not need an AWS account to connect to and use their WorkSpaces\.
 + WorkSpaces is not available in every Region\.
 Verify the supported Regions and [ select a Region](https://docs.aws.amazon.com/awsconsolehelpdocs/latest/gsg/getting-started.html#select-region) for your WorkSpaces\.
 For more information about the supported Regions, see [WorkSpaces Pricing by AWS Region](https://aws.amazon.com/workspaces/pricing/#Amazon_WorkSpaces_Pricing_by_AWS_Region)\.

-It's also helpful to review and understand the following concepts before you proceed:
+It's also helpful to review and understand the following before you proceed:
 + When you launch a WorkSpace, you must select a WorkSpace bundle\.
-For more information, see [Amazon WorkSpaces Bundles](https://aws.amazon.com/workspaces/details/#Amazon_WorkSpaces_Bundles)\.
+For more information, see [Amazon WorkSpaces Bundles](https://aws.amazon.com/workspaces/details/#Amazon_WorkSpaces_Bundles) and [Amazon WorkSpaces Pricing](http://aws.amazon.com/workspaces/pricing/)\.
 + When you launch a WorkSpace, you must select which protocol \(PCoIP or WorkSpaces Streaming Protocol \[WSP\]\) you want to use with your bundle\.
 For more information, see [Protocols for Amazon WorkSpaces](amazon-workspaces-protocols.md)\.
 + When you launch a WorkSpace, you must specify profile information for the user, including a user name and email address\.
 Users complete their profiles by specifying a password\.
 Information about WorkSpaces and users is stored in a directory\.
 For more information, see [Manage directories for WorkSpaces](manage-workspaces-directory.md)\.